-Primary Children’s Medical Center is ranked in seven
+Primary Children’s Medical Center is ranked in five

 The rankings feature 50 hospitals in each of 10 pediatric

 specialties: cancer, cardiology and heart surgery, diabetes and